angeliki-kal/Bitcoin-Transaction-System/ReadMe.md

 The application returns the trading history in which bitcoin bitCoinID is involved.
 + /exit

 Exit the application.
-Release all the memory.
+Releases all the memory.

 ## An example of the Data Structure use:
 ![alt text](example-of-data-structures.png)